History of The Musical Stage

-Look to the Lillies (1970 - 25 perfs) and a short-lived revival of Noel Coward's
+Look to the Lillies (1970 - 25 performances) and a short-lived revival of Noel Coward's

 comedy Hay Fever, Booth disappeared into a prolonged retirement.

-205 perfs) left her playing Las Vegas, television and summer
+205 performances) left her playing Las Vegas, television and summer

-theatres, returning to Broadway only as an occasional cast replacement.
+theatres, returning to Broadway only as an occasional replacement.